pkp/pkp-docs/admin-guide/3.4/en/securing-your-system.md

 > This section describes how to run a secure server.
 Before reading this section, make sure you have followed the [recommended configuration](./deploy) instructions to secure the application.
 {:.warning}

 It's important to run OJS, OMP and OPS on a secure server environment.
-In addition to the security settings in the [recommended configuration](./deploy) of the application, you must ensure the server is secure where the applicaiton is run.
+In addition to the security settings in the [recommended configuration](./deploy) of the application, you must ensure the server is secure where the application is run.

 This section makes a few recommendations for running secure servers.
 However, if you are unfamiliar with server administration, we strongly encourage you to use a professional hosting service or hire a professional system administrator.